preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-Here you can edit default navigation bar settings for Workplace.
+Here you can edit navigation bar settings for the business profile's workplace.
+You can add different settings for the default navigation bar and for the navigation bar used in MS Teams.

+When working with the layout, you can use all the sections and blocks that normally are avilable for pages, so the possibilities are almost endless.
+You can even add different layouts for different screen sizes, if needed, to fit for example both computer and mobile phone.

 .. image:: workplace-navigation-bar-new.png